hinamizawa/MATH-8510-Galois-Theory/README.md

 These notes are a mixture from various sources.
 They are

+* Siegfried Bosch, Algebra: From the Viewpoint of Galois Theory.
 * Keith Conrad, https://kconrad.math.uconn.edu/blurbs/.
 * Patrick Ingram, Lecture Notes.
 * ‪James Milne, Field and Galois Theory.